rixia/deploy/README.md

 * The length of command is less than 3000.
 For example: The length of `ls | grep .txt` is 14.
 * Every command would execute successfully.
 For example: `ls | grep txt | grep rwx` You don't need to worry about if `grep txt` failed.
 * You may create your FIFO by command `mkfifo`.
 And use a fixed FIFO name if you need to.
 * You just need to dup a "O_WRONLY | O_NONBLOCK" FIFO to stderr.
 If you successfully dup FIFO to stderr, the stderr outputed by commands will disappear.
 If you dup a nonblock FIFO to stderr and this FIFO is not ready yet, the stderr may appear.
-That is fine for this homework. => i.e. In this homework, we don't care stderr disappear or notD.
+That is fine for this homework. => i.e. In this homework, we don't care stderr disappear or not.

 ## Grade :